 Have you ever wondered how to transfer your RRSP to another financial institution?
 It’s a legit question and you may want to do it for a variety of reasons.
 Some people may prefer to have all their finances with a single bank while others are likely tired of fees or lack of returns from their current advisor/financial institution.

-At first glance, making the switch may appear difficult, but it’s a surprisingly easy process.
+At first glance, making the switch may appear difficult.
+If you’re not careful, you could end up making the wrong move which could trigger taxes.
+You would also likely have to pay a fee when you close your accounts.
+That said, porting your RRSP to somewhere else is a surprisingly easy process.
 Generally speaking, all you really need to do is sign one form with your new financial institution and they’ll take care of the rest; it’s that easy!

 How to transfer your RRSP

 - Open a new RRSP at another financial institution or discount brokerage